-In the more stringent Q30 analysis, the number of produced reads remained similar to that of the Q20 analysis (Table 2.2 and Table 2.3) however the mean read length reduced to 422 and 426 nucleotides for QTrim and PRINSEQ respectively.
+In the more stringent Q30 analysis, the number of produced reads remained similar to that of the Q20 analysis (Table 2.1) however the mean read length reduced to 422 and 426 nucleotides for QTrim and PRINSEQ respectively.
+The percentage of bases and poor quality bases in QTrim and PRINSEQ output are reduced as well; PRINSEQ has one percent bases greater than QTrim while QTrim has half percent poor quality bases less than PRINSEQ (Table 2.1).
 For both the Q20 and Q30 analysis all of the other approaches produced a comparable number of trimmed reads to QTrim and PRINSEQ, however the average read lengths were significantly shorter (Figure 2.8 A and C).

 When applied to the poor quality data, PRINSEQ and QTrim were, by far, the two best performing approaches (Figure 2.8 B and D).
 A total of 32818 trimmed reads with a mean length of 273 nucleotides was produced by QTrim and 32381 trimmed reads with a mean length of 282 nucleotides was produced by PRINSEQ in the Q20 threshold analyses.
-The lower quality of this data is reflected in the much shorter trimmed reads produced from this analysis when compared to the trimmed read lengths produced during the analysis of the good quality data.
+The lower quality of this data is reflected in the much shorter trimmed reads produced and over 50% of bases trimmed out by all methods (Table 2.2) from this analysis when compared to the trimmed read lengths produced during the analysis of the good quality data.
 The performance was further evident when the stringent Q30 analysis of the poor quality data was undertaken.
 The average trimmed read length reduced from 273 nucleotides (Q20) to 162 nucleotides (Q30) for QTrim and from 282 nucleotides (Q20) to 176 nucleotides (Q30) for PRINSEQ.
-Further, the dramatic reduction in the number of reads produced for all methods in the Q30 analysis (ranging from a 29% reduction in the number of high quality reads for the Q20 and Q30 analysis in QTrim, to a 77% reduction in FASTX), indicates that, for many reads, the sequences were of too low quality to pass the minimum read length threshold.
+PRINSEQ has the highest percentage of poor quality bases (Table 2.2).
+Further, the dramatic reduction in the number of bases produced for all methods in the Q30 analysis (ranging from a 80% reduction in the number of bases Q30 analysis in QTrim, to 99.8% reduction in FASTX (Table 2.2)), indicates that, for many reads, the sequences were of too low quality to pass the minimum read length threshold.

-Finally, QTrim is twice as fast as PRINSEQ (379372 versus 189966 bases trimmed per second) 2.9on a standard desktop computer with a 2 GHz Intel® Core™ Duo CPU and 2GB of RAM.Discussion
+Finally, when compared by execution time, QTrim is twice as fast as PRINSEQ (379372 versus 189966 bases trimmed per second) while other methods take less time (Figure 2.9) on a standard desktop computer with a 2 GHz Intel® Core™ Duo CPU and 2GB of RAM.

+2.4.1 QTrim Web Service

+QTrim web service has been developed to facilitate quick and easy quality trimming of HTS sequence data for bioinformaticians with little knowledge on command line tool execution.
+The web service is available at http://hiv.sanbi.ac.za/tools#/qtrim (Figure 2.10).
+First time users are required to register to get access for trimming job submission.
+Registration is free for academic users whereas commercial users need to pay.
+Users can login using their userid/email and password after registration.
+On the QTrim job submission page (Figure 2.11), users can upload the HTS sequence data files, provide a job name and submit the job straight away with default parameter settings or change the parameter settings like mean quality, minimum read length, mode of trimming in the advance settings and then submit the job for quality trimming.

+Users can view their job details using the job name.
+The plots generated for the uploaded raw data and trimmed result data will be displayed for the selected job.
+Fore more details on plots, see the section “Graphical plots in QTrim” under Methods and Material.
+Users can also download the trimmed results files from a link on the result web page of the selected job.

+2.5 Discussion and Conclusion